Pylons/pyramid/docs/narr/hooks.rst

    that caused the forbidden view to be called.
 The value of ``request.exception.message`` will be a value explaining why the forbidden was raised and ``request.exception.result`` will be extended information about the forbidden exception.
-These messages will be different when the ``pyramid.debug_authorization`` environment setting is true than it is when it is false.
+These messages have different values depending whether the ``pyramid.debug_authorization`` environment setting is true or false.

 .. index::
    single: request factory